 Students and Parents: Give Us a Break!

-“We are paying a lot of money for tuition, and our students are not getting what we paid for,” comments one California parents, incensed at paying in-person prices for education that has been moved to online.
+“We are paying a lot of money for tuition, and our students are not getting what we paid for,” comments one California parent, incensed at paying in-person prices for education that has been moved to online.
 On-campus facilities and services like computer labs, libraries, and networking opportunities have also been severely diminished by closures.

 Already suffering from a pandemic-induced recession, many families are feeling the pinch and want relief.
-Students in particular have been hard to hit with furloughs and layoffs, as many rely on retail service jobs to help them get by -- the same jobs that have suffered the most in the face of closures and lockdowns.
-Many students had also signed leases for off-campus housing and are now stuck with them even if classes are cancelled.
+Students, in particular, have been hard to hit with furloughs and layoffs, as many rely on retail service jobs to help them get by -- the same jobs that have suffered the most in the face of closures and lockdowns.
+Many students had also signed leases for off-campus housing and are now stuck with them even if classes are canceled.
 In short, students and parents are demanding tuition rebates, increased financial aid, reduced fees, and leaves of absences to compensate for what they feel is a diminished college experience.

 College: How Can We Manage?

 Meanwhile, colleges and universities are taking a major financial hit from the pandemic.
 Enrollment is down.
 International admissions and offshore semesters have been halted.
 Entire programs have had to be suspended for health reasons.
 What’s more, substantial resources are required to set up an online curriculum, administer the courses, and train educators.
 There are also major costs involved with constant COVID testing of students and disinfecting of classrooms, offices, and other facilities.
 And, colleges must continue to pay existing vendor contracts, maintain facilities, and compensate their own staff.
-The situation has created an existential crisis among smaller colleges, who lack the endowments and funding of larger institutions.
+The situation has created an existential crisis among smaller colleges, which lack the endowments and funding of larger institutions.
 For many, it’s a question of survival.